 According to Leikn, who has been an active partner in the dialog between the Ministry and informal/non-formal learning sector, many fundamental questions need to be discussed in more depth and more interest shown in really adapting the view of the informal learning sector into the ISQF.
-This work is still an ongoing process in December 2015.
+This work is still an ongoing process in 2016 but more consensus has been reached.